Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists are excavating mysterious human burials at Tinshemet Cave in central Israel - Photo: HEBREW UNIVERSITY OF JERUSALEM

-According to archaeologist Yossi Zaidner from the Hebrew University of Jerusalem (Israel), head of the multinational research team, the new species was discovered near the famous site of Nesher Ramla, a temporary hunting and butchering site used by prehistoric people.
+According to archaeologist Yossi Zaidner from the Hebrew University of Jerusalem (Israel), head of the multinational research team, the new human species was discovered near the famous site of Nesher Ramla, a temporary hunting and butchering site used by prehistoric people.

 Scientists excavated at Tinshemet cave, just 10 km from Nesher Ramla, and discovered five ancient tombs in the cave.